dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.5 (2023.11.06) =
+* New: Tracker logs the trace for each HTTP API request made
+* New: Tracker executes action for every completed HTTP API request
+* New: AJAX Tracker executes action for every completed Admin AJAX request
+* New: HTTP API log shows the trace and timestamps for each request
+* New: Popup tools links to the coreActivity events and logs
+* New: Popup header shows icons for tabs with labels with improved sizing
+* New: Popup tabs show label or icon only, depending on the screen size
+* Fix: Trace information for tracker HTTP API request was lost

 = 3.4.1 (2023.10.15) =
 * Fix: Function `apache_get_version` not working on every server